droberts-sea/intro-ruby-workshop/decks/iteration.md

 Convert the band attendance program to use an array instead of separate variables

+For now, hard-code attendance numbers into the array literal

 Calculate total rehearsal attendance using a loop

 ---